 Ultimately, I'm reminded of something that a friend of my mom once said: “I hate that dads always have a choice, but moms don't.”
 I'm not a mom (I'm not even a college student yet), so I don't know for sure if that's true.
 But if it is true, something needs to change, and it's another salient reason why we still need feminism.

-More articles in WMC FBomb by Category: Economy, Feminism, Media, Politics
+More articles by Category: Economy, Feminism, Media, Politics

-More articles in WMC FBomb by Tag: Activism and advocacy, Gender bias, Equality, News
+More articles by Tag: Activism and advocacy, Gender bias, Equality, News